esmaaksoy/Image-Galery/README.md

 # Image Gallery

-## Description
+## Project Aim

-Project aims to create an image gallery app.
+*My goal in this project is to create a web page using react at a basic level.*

 ## Project Skeleton